Last Updated on April 15, 2023 by Jessica Lauren Vine

-Takeaway number one is to never assume that the weather will be the same as it was the year before.
+Takeaway number one about how to live in an RV in the winter is never to assume that the weather will be the same as it was the year before.

-We did finally get to California where it was warmer, but we were getting close to spring by that time because we traveled really slow.
+We did finally get to California, where it was warmer, but we were getting close to spring by that time because we traveled really slowly.
 We spent 2-3 weeks in each of the places we went to save on cost of traveling and get better campsite rates.

 Second Winter in the RV – Making it to the Warmth

 We made it to Florida for the second winter, and it was much nicer down there.
 We were able to not worry about much of the common winter worries, but we did still have to deal with some of those challenges.
 AND it was super packed in all of the RV parks, so there was no peace and quiet.